 This applesauce recipe is so easy it is absolutely fool-proof and made with no added sugar whatsoever.
-I always keep a jar in the fridge – although it never lasts as long as I would like!

 It is so incredibly simple to make homemade applesauce that, after whipping up a batch, you wonder why people don’t make it more often.
 This condiment/dessert/ingredient for countless dishes is super-versatile and delicious and really can be made in no time at all.
 Most recipes recommend adding sugar, but this is absolutely not necessary.
 The fructose in apples alone will make your applesauce taste deliciously sweet.